wilsaav/iprec_free/README.txt

 Description
 -----------

-Allows you to order audios and recordings of your Asterisk, FreePBX, Issabel, Elastix Information how ANI / CallID, date, audio, etc. In this way you can easily manage all recordings in its PBX.
+Allows you to order audios and recordings from CDR of your Asterisk, FreePBX, Issabel, Elastix Information how ANI / CallID, date, audio, etc. In this way you can easily manage all recordings in its PBX.
 Compatible with Elastix, Issabel, Trixbox, etc.